balamaci/hz-task/README.md

  }
  ```

- - Implement a **TaskProcessor** this will be used by the agents to do the actual work like retrieving the web page
+ - Implement a **TaskProcessor** that will be used by the agents to do the actual work, in this example
+ the WebPageRequestTaskProcessor is retrieving the web page
  ```java
  @Component
  public class WebPageRequestTaskProcessor implements TaskProcessor<String> {